vikas1709/WebDev-Session5/readme.md

 `$ express --view=pug myapp --css sass`

+Rename the folders in public?

 run:

 `npm install` and `DEBUG=myapp:* npm start` (see the [generator page](http://expressjs.com/en/starter/generator.html) for Windows alternative)

 Inspect the new directory.
-NOte how the functionality is broken up into multiple files.
+Note how the functionality is broken up into multiple files.

 Test it at `http://localhost:3000/` using: